The new Ambassadors are here, and they have something to tell you

 More at @jamesleondufour.

-We are very proud to have Lauren, Rebecca, James, and Ricardo as our new Ambassadors, truly making them community partners and collaborators.
-In the following weeks we'll be presenting more Ambassadors, with very different stories to tell and experiences to share.
+We are very proud to have Lauren Rebecca and James as our new Ambassadors truly making them community partners and collaborators.
+In the following weeks we'll be presenting more Ambassadors with very different stories to tell and experiences to share.
 Stay tuned!

 Happy data mapping!